Police investigating after alleged scam bilks west-end Toronto condo hunters - Toronto | Globalnews.ca

 “For somebody to be doing this when it’s already hard for people is just unbelievable.”

-Toronto police said it’s vital to do your research and ensure you are dealing someone who is legitimate.
+Toronto police said it’s vital to do your research and make sure you are dealing someone who is legitimate.
 That includes reaching out to a licensed realtor.

 They also said opt for cash transactions that can be documented.